 The people on Not Doctor Street know what Lena and First Corinthians are too young to know: Macon’s car doesn’t bring him any real freedom; it’s a prison.

 Lena asks where they are going, and Ruth explains that they’re driving to a beach community.
-Lena objects that only white people live there, but Corinthians tells her that a few blacks can afford to live there.
+Lena objects that only white people live there, but Corinthians tells her that a few Black people can afford to live there.
 Ruth tells Macon to slow down, and Macon angrily tells her to stop, or she can walk home.

 Milkman goes to school.
 When he is twelve years old, the narrator explains, he meets a boy who will free him by taking him to a woman who will shape his future.
 The boy, Guitar, tells Milkman that he’s been inside Pilate’s house, and takes him to see Pilate, Milkman’s mysterious aunt.
 Guitar greets Pilate with a “hi,” and Pilate sternly corrects him telling him to say, “Hello” instead.
 Guitar asks Pilate if it’s true that she has no navel.
 Pilate replies that it is.
 Guitar introduces Milkman, and Pilate casually asks if he talks.
 When he greets her with a “Hi,” she calls him dumb.
 Milkman is ashamed, and surprised at his shame, since he has previously heard that Pilate was dumb, poor, drunk, dirty, and ugly.
 He notices that Pilate is surprisingly clean, clearly sober, and wearing men’s shoes.